fusionlaboratories/qredochain-validators/docs/installation.md

       "mnemonic": "garage hurdle purity visual next kidney veteran depend hand hood season coyote story ramp hip deer below embark tourist cinnamon fragile panda lesson dignity"
     }
     ```
+    **IMPORTANT:** Physically write down your mnemonic seed phrase.
+The Qredo Network can't recover your seed phrase, so validator assets are at risk if the seed phrase is lost or compromised.

-4. Once your node is fully synchronized (see 2.1, step 6), you can create and push your IDDoc using your `bls-key.json` file:
+3. Once your node is fully synchronized (see 2.1, step 6), you can create and push your IDDoc using your `bls-key.json` file:

     ```bash
-    $ qrdo create-iddoc --reference "validator-<name>" --in seed.txt --endpoint=<node-endpoint>
+    $ qrdo create-iddoc --reference "validator-<name>" --in bls-key.json --endpoint=<node-endpoint>
     ```

     The `<node-endpoint>` is the address exposed by your node for RPC requests e.g. `127.0.0.1:26657`.

-5. Use your IDDoc to create a QRDO wallet.
+4. Use your IDDoc to create a QRDO wallet.
 If working on the Qredo testnet create a GOERLI_QRDO wallet:

     ```bash
     $ qrdo create-wallet --endpoint=<node-endpoint> --coin QRDO --bls-file bls-key.json
+    ...
-    > 5b249883e4bde832032a9007ccd2ac678b176eadcd7b9c7014004b562b30343e
+    > IdentityID: 5b249883e4bde832032a9007ccd2ac678b176eadcd7b9c7014004b562b30343e
+    ...
     ```

     (testnet)

     ```bash
     $ qrdo create-wallet --endpoint=<node-endpoint>  --coin GOERLI_QRDO --bls-file bls-key.json
+    ...
-    > 727e9ddb2cdcc201122891803eae737bc737e99e0c3e0e514938df91cd5b2d1d
+    > walletID: 727e9ddb2cdcc201122891803eae737bc737e99e0c3e0e514938df91cd5b2d1d
+    ...
     ```

-6. Obtain the deposit address for the validator wallet:
+5. Obtain the deposit address for the validator wallet:

     ```bash
     $ qrdo deposit-address --deposit-address=<wallet-id> --endpoint=<node-endpoint>